KeiFy/PeerAssignment2inGetting-CleaningData/README.md

 You can download these files from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-After sucessfully having "Tidy Data Set.txt", if you want to load this new data set into R or R-Studio, first put the file into working directory and run this line:
+2.After sucessfully having "Tidy Data Set.txt", if you want to load this new data set into R or R-Studio, first put the file into working directory and run this line:

 TidyDataSet <- read.table("Tidy Data Set.txt",header=T)